FAQs: national services.

 Additional costs such as these are refunded by the rail company concerned, even if the delay was caused by a different one.
-The legal basis is the national transport law of the company issuing the refund.
+The legal basis is the national The Swiss Federal Law on Public Transport of the company issuing the refund.
 The application should be submitted to the rail company that issued the ticket.

 2. When am I entitled to compensation if a train is delayed?